Virtual-Finland-Development/vfd-tools/README.md

 By default the `vfd`-script will use [traefik](https://github.com/traefik/traefik) as a reverse proxy for the services.
 For example, the `access-to-finland-demo-front` service will be available at `http://app-access-to-finland-demo-front.localhost` after bringing up the services.

 The traefik dashboard should be available at `http://localhost:8081`.
 The generated hostnames of different services can be found from there with a syntax: `Host(<service-name>.localhost)`.

+Disable the traefik setup by setting the `VFD_USE_TRAEFIK` environment variable to `false` or by using the `--no-traefik` command-line argument.